dtjasper/CS3733-assignment5/README.md

 ### Enter a description below of what your form does, and what processing of the data is done by the server

+This form intakes data about the user's crochet habits and what they like to create.
+The processing in the server is that it keeps track of how many respondents responded with each category of item they like to make.
+The server gives these numbers back to the client side and they are displayed in a bar graph.

 ---
 ## Assignment Details
 * Use Webstorm to clone this repository on your computer.